Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: Expected CZ Gate Fidelity under Charge Noise

 \section{Expected CZ Gate Fidelity under $1/f^\beta$ Charge Noise}

-In this section, we estimate the CZ gate fidelity in the presence of $1/f^\beta$ charge noise for various charge-noise powers and differential lever arms $\alpha$.
-We provide estimates with and without dynamical decoupling, as dynamical decoupling exposes the coupler to charge noise for longer periods of time, even if it is known to reduce the qubit dephasing rate approximately by a factor of 4~\cite{Ithier05}.
+In this section, we estimate the CZ gate fidelity in the presence of $1/f^\beta$ charge noise for various charge-noise powers and differential lever arms $\alpha^D$.
+We provide estimates with and without dynamical decoupling, as dynamical decoupling exposes the coupler to charge noise for longer periods of time, even if it is known to reduce the qubit dephasing rate approximately by a factor of 4, for the echo sequence~\cite{Ithier05}.
 The simulation results show that dynamical decoupling may be required when the low-frequency charge noise on spin qubits is relatively stronger than the charge noise on the coupler.
 Unless otherwise noted, we set $\beta=1$ for the analytics and simulations.

 Charge noise acts on both the qubits and the coupler, complicating fidelity calculations.
-As long as the effect of decoherence is small enough, we approximate the total gate infidelity to be a linear sum of the two gate infidelity contributions.
+As long as the effect of decoherence is small enough, we approximate the total gate infidelity from decoherence to be a linear sum of the two gate infidelity contributions.
 We determine the infidelity from qubit dephasing using the standard analytic model for undriven systems~\cite{Ithier05}.
 We calculate infidelity from coupler dephasing through a time-domain numerical simulation based on a cumulant expansion.
 Time-domain simulation is needed, because the conventional constant decay rate model cannot capture the dynamics of a driven system for the first few Rabi oscillations; recent work suggests that the conventional model overestimates the decoherence~\cite{Groszkowski23}.
 Our approach does not require averaging over random noise samples, making it computationally efficient.
+Note that dephasing during the adiabatic transition between the charge-insensitive DFS regime and the charge-sensitive RX regime is not included in our simulations.
+Finally, we note that although the pulse shape was derived using the lowest-order Magnus expansion, our simulations do not make this approximation and therefore capture any coherent infidelity associated with it.
+As noted above, we find this infidelity to be approximately $\sim 10^{-3}$ for a dynamically decoupled gate and zero for an off-resonant gate.

 Details of our analysis of $1/f$ charge noise dephasing are provided in Appendices~\ref{sec:a_dephasing} and~\ref{sec:a_F}.
 We show that the infidelity from qubit dephasing is, to first order, independent of the quantum-dot parameters.
 Similarly, the infidelity from coupler dephasing is only weakly dependent on the coupler parameters.
-Therefore, we optimize quantum-dot parameters to minimize coupler dephasing, and we optimize coupler parameters to minimize quantum-dot dephasing.
+Therefore, we optimize quantum-dot parameters to minimize coupler dephasing, and we optimize coupler parameters to minimize qubit dephasing.